-Close contact refers to any person who has been within 6 feet of an infectious COVID-19 positive person for 15 minutes or more.
+Close contact refers to any person who has been within 6 feet of a person diagnosed with or likely to have COVID-19 for a cumulative total of 15 minutes or more over a 24 hour period, starting 2 days before illness onset (or for asymptomatic patients, 2 days prior to test specimen collection).
 A person who is diagnosed with or likely to have COVID-19 is considered infectious from 48 hours before his or her symptoms first appeared until the person is no longer required to be isolated.
-For more information please review the OC Health Officer's Orders and Recommendations that can be found here: https://occovid19.ochealthinfo.com/article/ochealth-officers-orders-recommendations
+A person who is diagnosed with COVID-19 but has no symptoms is considered infectious from 48 hours prior to the date the person was tested until 10 days after that date.
+For more information please review the OC Health Officer's Orders and Recommendations that can be found here: https://occovid19.ochealthinfo.com/article/oc-health-officers-orders-recommendations